AutoPackAI/autopack/README.md

 tool = get_pack("author/repo_name/pack_name").tool

-# Add the tool to the 'packs' argument when instantiating your AgentExecutor
+# Add the tool to the 'tools' argument when instantiating your AgentExecutor
 agent_executor = AgentExecutor.from_agent_and_tools(agent=agent, tools=[tool()])
 ```